awsdocs/aws-doc-sdk-examples/javav2/example_code/mediaconvert/README.md

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_MediaConvert is a service that formats and compresses video content for delivery to televisions or connected devices._
+_MediaConvert is a service that formats and compresses offline video content for delivery to televisions or connected devices._

 ## ⚠ Important